 Facebook Pixel

 Most of the attention goes to the offensive side of the ball, but the old cliché of “defense wins championships” didn’t arise out of nowhere.
-With the 2024 NFL season moving to the Conference Championships, how do all 32 teams shape up in our NFL Defense Rankings?
+With the 2024 NFL season in the books, how do all 32 teams shape up in our defense rankings?

 Using our Defense+ metric, we break down each team to examine their performance this season.
-For the purposes of this week’s rankings, we’ll keep every team in the same order they finished the regular season.
-However, for the 14 teams that made the playoffs, we’ve added an extra line denoting their grade and rank to include games played through the Divisional Round.
+We’ll keep every team in the same order they finished the regular season.
+However, for the 14 teams that made the playoffs, we’ve added an extra line denoting their grade and rank to include games played this postseason.

 These are then weighted accordingly to produce our rankings for each season.